A Guide to Common Guitar Effects Pedals and Their Placement

 Expression Pedal:

-• Purpose: Adjusts parameters like wah, pitch, or effects intensity in real-time.
+• What it does: Controls parameters like wah, pitch, or effects intensity in real-time

 Common Signal Chain Order